-The =<status> part might be omitted, which is equivalent to asking for active status.
 The new status will be propagated to subcategories, with one exception: statuses "abort", "error" and "err-once" will only be propagated to subcategories whose current status is not "inactive".

-Finally, as for debug categories, passing help (without status) in the list of keys will list the available categories, together with their current status.
+Finally, as for debug categories, passing help in the list of keys will list the available categories, together with their current status.
 Passing in the list of keys will change the status of all warning categories, and affect warnings that do not have a category.
-Hence, -kernel-warn-key =abort will stop Frama-C's execution at the first warning triggered by the kernel.
+Hence, -kernel-warn-abort= will stop Frama-C's execution at the first warning triggered by the kernel.